21 Best Hospital Bag Snacks for Labor | Snacks for Your Hospital Bag

 Can I bring snacks to hospital?

-Yes, most hospitals allow you to bring snacks to the hospital.
+Most hospitals allow patients to bring snacks to the hospital.
 They usually also allow visitors to bring food for the expectant mother.
 This is a common practice in the United States and Canada and may vary from hospital to hospital.
 Food items can be kept in a cooler outside of the patient room for consumption.
 Be sure to check with your doctor or nurse before bringing in any food item.

-The following is a list of suggested snack ideas that could give you energy during labor: applesauce cups, bananas, pudding cups, peanut butter crackers, yogurt, granola bars, bagels & cream cheese spread.
+The following is a list of suggested snack ideas that you can add to your hospital bag that could give you energy during labor: applesauce cups, honey sticks, bananas, pudding cups, peanut butter crackers, yogurt, granola bars, hard boiled eggs, bagels & cream cheese spread.
 Please check with your local hospital as they often have their own policy on visitor foods.

 Bring whole fruits and veggies if possible.